 5. Observatory is worth it.
 View Quebec City from high atop the 31st floor of the capitol building downtown.
 From 663 feet above the city you’ll take in spectacular views of the cruise piers, the Chateau Frontenac, the Citadelle, Island of Orleans and the South Shore. $10 for adults and children 12 and under is free.
 Info on the observatory here.

 6. Island of Orleans.
 This island is a secret to a lot of people that come to Quebec City, but yet it’s only 10-minutes from the city center.
 If you’ve ever been to Martha’s Vineyard, Massachusetts – it’s a lot like that – divided into six very distinct municipalities.
 Famous for its local produce, you’ll find sugar shacks, fruit stands, vineyards, local dining, markets and spectacular views all over the island.

 7. Download the app.
 Quebec City Tourism developed an official app that shows you reviews, maps, places to stay, eat and shop.
 It’s pretty much everything you need to know about Quebec City in the palm of your hand.
-You can find out more about the app for Android and iPhone – just click here.
-A great way to start your research.

 8. Extend your stay.
 After spending a total of three days in Quebec City, I can say with confidence that if you go there for a day you’ll only scratch the surface.
 Extending your stay in Quebec City will give you plenty of time to take in the major tourism hot spots along with experiencing a couple of great meals.
 If flying in and out of Quebec City is a little more than your budget, consider Montreal.
 The cruise lines do transfers from both airports or your can take the scenic three-hour VIA Rail train that drops your off practically at the cruise ship.
 I recently stayed at the Hotel Chateau Laurier in Quebec City for two nights and loved the location.